 It’s just as important to accurately track your donor data as it is to keep your financials in good order.
 For one, they’re related.
 Two, you need this information readily available to provide the IRS a list of your biggest contributors, plus to calculate your annual public support percentage.

 We recommend you track donations in an online app designed for nonprofits.
 We like Kindful for organizations with robust donor cultivation and fundraising activity.
 It is a great tool to keep historical records of who gave how much, for what, and when they gave it.
 It’s also fantastic for planning donor campaigns.
-For smaller orgs with fewer donors, you can probably get by with an Excel spreadsheet, or something similar.
+For smaller organizations with fewer donors, you can probably get by with an Excel spreadsheet, or something similar.

 The important thing is to keep this information organized, and don’t get rid of prior year information.
 The public support test calculation we mentioned above requires a rolling 5 years of donor data.